-The Interstate Highway System, when it was originally conceived in the early 1950s, was designed to link but not penetrate cities.
-By the 1960s, however, the distinction had been forgotten.
+The Interstate Highway System, when it was conceived in the early 1950s, was designed to link but not penetrate cities.
+By the 1960s, however, that detail had been forgotten.
 Highways became the preeminent tool of urban renewal and redesign, and vast swaths of urban real estate were paved over.
-Waterfronts were blockaded in Portland, Cincinnati, Hartford, Cleveland, Philadelphia and San Francisco.
+Waterfronts were blockaded in Portland, Cincinnati, Hartford, Cleveland, Philadelphia, and San Francisco.
 Nooses of concrete were tightly wound around the downtowns of Dallas and Charlotte.
-Trenches of noise and smog cut through Boston, Detroit, Seattle and Atlanta.
+Trenches of noise and smog cut through Boston, Detroit, Seattle, and Atlanta.
 Massive elevated structures threw shadows over Miami and New Orleans.
-And wide strips of land were taken from large, iconic parks in Los Angeles (Griffith Park), St. Louis (Forest Park), Baltimore (Druid Hill Park) and San Diego (Balboa Park).
+And wide strips of land were taken from large iconic parks in Los Angeles (Griffith Park), St. Louis (Forest Park), Baltimore (Druid Hill Park), and San Diego (Balboa Park).

-A few downtown parks actually survived the devastation thanks to the intervention of historic preservationists, including Lytle Park in Cincinnati and the National Mall in Washington D.C.
-In both cases, citizen outcry forced the highway builders to tunnel underneath (although technically Lytle Park was leveled and then reconstructed three years later).
+A few downtown parks actually survived the devastation thanks to the intervention of historic preservationists, including Lytle Park in Cincinnati and the National Mall in Washington, D.C.
+In both cases, citizen outcry forced the highway builders to tunnel underneath the surface (although technically Lytle Park was leveled and then reconstructed three years later).

-But it wasn't until the construction of brand new Freeway Park that the "deck-the-freeway" concept began getting some serious attention.
-Because of the constrained, hourglass geography of Seattle, Interstate 5 was a particularly damaging road, and the environmentally oriented populace was dismayed by the impact.
-"There was a large moat of traffic between downtown and historically residential First Hill neighborhood," says Freeway Park Neighborhood Association President David Brewster.
-But the city was lucky - not only was I-5 sunk into a deckable trough as it passed downtown, but a former Seattle mayor, James "Dorm" Braman had just been appointed assistant secretary of transportation for Urban Systems and the Environment by President Richard Nixon.
+But it was not until the construction of Seattle's brand-new Freeway Park that the "deck-the-freeway" concept began getting some serious attention.
+Because of the constrained, hourglass geography of Seattle, Interstate 5 (I-5) was a particularly damaging road, and the environmentally oriented populace was dismayed by the impact.
+"There was a large moat of traffic between downtown and historically residential First Hill neighborhood," says David Brewster, president of the Freeway Park Neighborhood Association.
+But the city was lucky: not only was I-5 sunk into a deckable trough as it passed downtown, but also a former Seattle mayor, James "Dorm" Braman, had just been appointed assistant secretary of transportation for urban systems and the environment by then-president Richard Nixon.
 Pushed by civic leader Jim Ellis and paid for under the city's "Forward Thrust" bond initiative, Freeway Park opened in time for the Bicentennial and garnered coast-to-coast attention.
 "It was a model for other cities to heal the scar that cuts right through a neighborhood," says Brewster.

-Freeway Park was beautiful and memorable, but it failed on one major count: acoustics.
-At five acres it couldn't completely muffle the sound of traffic, and the park experience is accompanied by a constant white noise - not obtrusive, but not minimal, either.
-(The park also has some safety and design issues that the city is now seeking to resolve.)
+Freeway Park, while beautiful and memorable, failed on one major count: acoustics.
+At just five acres (2 ha), it could not completely muffle the sound of traffic, and the park experience is accompanied by a constant white noise-not obtrusive, but not minimal, either.
+The park also has some safety and design issues that the city is now seeking to resolve.

-Phoenix's 10-acre Hance Park seems to have solved the noise challenge (as has Seattle's new, much larger Sam Smith Park).
-Labeled by the Phoenix New Times "a rare Phoenix instance of nature over traffic - in this case, literally," Hance Park is decked over the Papago Freeway, uniting Uptown and downtown and providing a park adjacent to the city's central library.
-The freeway (Interstate 10) was originally planned as an elevated bridge through downtown but opposition by citizens and the Arizona Republic killed that idea in a 1973 ballot measure.
-Not until ten years later did the city finally accept a below-grade solution with the park as a key sweetener.
-Hance Park opened in 1992 and today is the site of a Japanese Garden.
+Phoenix's ten-acre (4-ha) Hance Park seems to have solved the noise challenge (as has Seattle's new, much larger Sam Smith Park).
+Described by the Phoenix New Times as "a rare Phoenix instance of nature over traffic-in this case, literally," Hance Park is decked over the Papago Freeway, uniting uptown and downtown and providing a park adjacent to the city's central library.
+The freeway (Interstate 10) was originally planned as an elevated bridge through downtown, but opposition by citizens and the Arizona Republic killed that idea in a 1973 ballot measure.
+Not until ten years later did the city finally accept a belowgrade solution with the park as a key sweetener.
+Hance Park opened in 1992 and today is the site of a Japanese garden.